 We have recovered billions of dollars in verdicts & settlements.

 We were selected as one of the 2015 Elite Trial Lawyers 50 firms.

 Our founding attorneys were honored in the "40 Under 40" awards program.

-Attorney Jason Itkin was invited to join the Inner Circle of Advocates.
+Attorneys Jason Itkin and Kurt Arnold have been invited to join the Inner Circle of Advocates.

 Our maritime injury firm can provide you with a free consultation to talk about what occurred and what right you may have to seek financial compensation for medical care and possibly much more.

 Due to the unique hazards of the maritime industry, the National Maritime Safety Administration was formed to represent the marine cargo handling industry in the United States in safety and to "aid, advance, assist, encourage, promote, and support safety in marine cargo handling operations."
 In alliance with the Occupational Safety and Health Administration, the organizations work together to provide those in the marine cargo handling industry with "information, guidance, and access to training resources that will help them protect employees' health and safety."